Prince of Persia: The Lost Crown: Sales

-According to Tom Henderson of Insider Gaming, Prince of Persia: The Lost Crown had accumulated around 300,000 players and estimated $15 million in revenue by 30 January 2024.
-On 23 October 2024, Henderson reported that The Lost Crown had sold approximately 1 million units, which failed to meet the sales expectations of Ubisoft.
-An Associate Marketing Director at Ubisoft claimed that the game had sold 1.3 million units in its first year since release.
-It had accumulated 2 million players by May 2025, and over 3 million players by September 2025.
+Prince of Persia: The Lost Crown was the fourth best-selling video game in the UK during its launch week, and the 13th best-selling game in the US in January 2026.
+It failed to meet Ubisoft's sales expectations.
+An associate marketing director at Ubisoft said the game had sold 1.3 million units in its first year since release.
+It had attracted two million players by May 2025, and over three million players by September 2025.
+More than one million players had downloaded the mobile version of the game.